-Project: Supporting Self-Reliance, Social Assistance, and COVID-19 Protection Among Vulnerable Female-Headed Syrian Refugee Households in Southern Turkey
+Project: Supporting Self-Reliance, Social Assistance, and COVID-19 Protection Among Syrian Refugees in Southeastern Turkey

 Facilitated by RPI and implemented on-site by refugee-led partner Kids Paradise

-Giving Partner(s): Generously supported by the New England International Donors Giving Circle on Refugees (2019 Grant) and other giving partners
+Giving Partner(s): Generously supported by the New England International Donors Giving Circle on Refugees and other giving partners

 Background: Turkey hosts the largest share of the world’s refugee population, including 3.6 million Syrians.
 Single mothers and widows from war-torn Syria struggle to transition from poverty to self-reliance.
 In the border province of Hatay only 8% of Syrian women have secured work, Turkish language skills, and vocational training.
 In 2016, Turkey passed a landmark work permit regulation permitting Syrians with temporary protection status to access formal employment.
 Yet, up to 92% of Syrian women remain unaware of this regulation and how to access related services.
 The impact is devastating.
 Refugee widows earn just $160 a month.
 Without a dignified income, families risk housing eviction and poor health.
 24% of Syrian children under 5 suffer chronic under-nutrition and 32% of Syrians cannot afford hygiene items to protect against COVID-19.
 (Data: UN Women, Doctors without Borders).